ankailou/reuters-clustering/README.md

 * k-means using euclidean distance on the standard feature vector
 * k-means using euclidean distance on the pared feature vector
-* k-means using cosine distance on the standard feature vector
-* k-means using cosine distance on the pared feature vector
 * DBScan using euclidean distance on the standard feature vector
 * DBScan using euclidean distance on the pared feature vector
-* DBScan using cosine distance on the standard feature vector
-* DBScane using cosine distance on the pared feature vector

 For more information on how these classifiers were implemented and the offline/online costs, use the command: